mcarifio/bashenv/README.md

   But yes, bash is imperfect as a shell _and_ as a programming language.
 It's also ubiquitious and unavoidable.

 * Question: If I'm going to start automating things, bash is the wrong language.
-  Answer: Busted again.
+  Answer: Busted.
 Except that I've noticed that I can whip up a quick bash function to automate something in about 5 minutes.
   Especially if a I start with a bash function that is similar or close.
   And I can give that function a name that makes sense to me, that I can remember and that the bash shell will help complete when my memory is hazy.
 Which is about 10 minutes after researching some new command.